xiaogwu/locale/README.md

 Synopsis
 ===
 Hyperlocal app that uses geo-location to discover local events, activites, messages, and other social media content.
-Locale is a mobile-first responsive web app for discovering what's around you and posting messages and comments for other people to discover.
+Locale is a mobile-first responsive web app for discovering what's around you and posting messages and comments for other people to see.

 MVP
 ===